 A light lunch of sandwiches, scones and tea was served which was just right after the hearty breakfast earlier in the morning.

 A photo opportunity quickly revealed itself to our right as the magnificent Corfe Castle ruins appeared as we went around a curve — again lots of people about on the castle or in the surrounding fields taking photographs and waving and soon we were pulling to a stop at the terminal station in Swanage.
 I was intending to take a couple of photos of the engine at Swanage but the crowds of people already on the platform meant I couldn’t get anywhere near!

 We had a lovely perambulation along the front and to the end of the pier to walk off breakfast and lunch!
-We visited the local museum, wandered around Swanage which is a lovely little town and Then we went and found Chococo the Chocolate makers Paula buys from on the internet and we ambled back to the station where a new engine, Tangmere, had been attached to the front of the train for the journey back at 16:20.
+Next we visited the local museum, wandered around Swanage which is a lovely little town, and then we went and found Chococo the Chocolate makers Paula buys from on the internet.
+We then ambled back to the station where a new engine, Tangmere, had been attached to the front of the train for the journey back at 16:20.